Savannah has five art museums, displaying a variety of works by local, national and international artists.

 Savannah is one of the southeast’s biggest centers for emerging and established artists, reflected in its many dozens of galleries.
 Most of the city’s art galleries are located within the downtown Historic District (particularly the areas around City Market and Bull Street), with a few more south of Forsyth Park and in the Starland District.

 Art walks – semi-structured group visits to a number of galleries and other art- (or food-) related establishments over a single evening – can be a fun way to see the city whilst viewing its art, and also provide an opportunity to meet artists and see them at work.
-Savannah has two art walks, the occasional Art March Block Parade & Art Festival in the Starland District and the monthly Second Saturday Art Walk, downtown.
+Savannah has two art walks, the occasional Art March Parade & Festival hosted by rotating neighborhoods and the monthly Second Saturday Art Walk, downtown.

 222 Bull Street